pgeu/pgeu-system/docs/elections/elections.md

 Slots
 : Number of people who can be voted in in the election

-Voting open
+Election active
-: If voting is actually open (not just controlled by dates!)
+: If this election is active.
+If this is not enabled, there will be no voting (regardless of dates), the results will never be published, and the election is not listed on the frontpage.

 Results public
 : If the results should be made public